Promote your small business and build your brand

 A goal is something you set out to accomplish within a specified period of time.
 Goals don't have to include specific actions to achieve the goal.
 It's more about the broader outcome.
 What do you want to accomplish?

 Once your goal is defined, there's more than one way to meet it.
-Experiment.
-You may come up with a sustainable, repeatable way to meet your goal and grow your business.
+By experimenting, you may come up with a sustainable, repeatable way to meet your goal and grow your business.
 Keep looking for ways to improve your pace toward meeting goals.

 Goals can help keep all employees on the same track and provide a clear picture of what your company wants to achieve.
 They should also be measurable and help keep your company headed in the right direction.